 Lincolnshire businesses urged to consider the sustainable disposal of unwanted items

-According to Edie, businesses are responsible for dumping 20% of what ends up in landfill.
-Conducted by Censuswide, Ramco’s research further reveals nearly a third (31%) of Senior Managers in the UK who send unwanted items to scrap or landfill say that being more sustainable is not a priority for their organisation.
+Conducted by Censuswide, Ramco’s research further reveals businesses are responsible for dumping 20% of what ends up in landfill. nearly a third (31%) of Senior Managers in the UK who send unwanted items to scrap or landfill say that being more sustainable is not a priority for their organisation.

-Neil Sanderson, Founder and MD of Ramco says action is needed and businesses must take accountability for extending the life of their unwanted equipment: “If businesses want to be sustainable, this ratio needs to change”, says Neil.
-“We’re urging Lincolnshire businesses to place the same value on the sustainable management of outgoing equipment as on the procurement of new items”.
+Ramco, which is based in Skegness, has been powering the ‘circular economy’ since 1996, with Government departments and businesses alike trusting the company to ‘find value’ in their equipment that’s no longer needed – from electrical goods and plant or machinery to catering and fitness equipment

 Advertisement